alicealys/shader-tool/README.md

 # shader-tool

-**shader-tool** is a C++ library that allows parsing and assembling compiled DirectX shaders at runtime.
+**shader-tool** is a C++ library that allows to parse, assemble and disassemble DirectX shader objects at runtime.

 Currently it only supports DXBC shaders.